 - tensor 'L['timestep']' size mismatch at index 0. expected 10, actual 20

-Finally, pass the following arguments to torch.compile
+Finally, pass arguments like the following to torch.compile to implement this logic:

 world_size = torch.distributed.get_world_size()

-"mode": "reduce-overhead" if world_size == 1 else "default", # single- vs multi-GPU runs
+mode = "max-autotune" if world_size == 1 else "max-autotune-no-cudagraphs" # single vs multi-GPU

-"dynamic": False, # force static compilation
+dynamic = False # force static compilation